-Sorghum is used in no-till or minimum-till farming systems, usually planted directly into stubble from the previous crop (Cothren et al. 2000; Spenceley et al. 2005; QDAF 2011d; Moore et al. 2014).
-These systems are valuable in conserving moisture and in preventing or minimising soil erosion in crop (Cothren et al. 2000; Spenceley et al. 2005).
+Sorghum is used in no-till or minimum-till farming systems, usually planted directly into stubble from the previous crop (Cothren et al., 2000; Spenceley et al., 2005; GRDC, 2017; NSW DPI, 2021).
+These systems are valuable in conserving moisture and in preventing or minimising soil erosion in the crop (Cothren et al., 2000; Spenceley et al., 2005).
 Sorghum can also be grown under irrigation.
-Seed bed preparation practices for irrigated production can be found in several references (Doggett 1988; Spenceley et al. 2005; Pacific Seeds 2008).
+Seed bed preparation practices for irrigated production can be found in several references (Doggett, 1988; Spenceley et al., 2005; Pacific Seeds, 2019a).